mje-nz/pythontexfigures/Readme.md

 ## Development
-To install the Python package in editable:
+To install the Python package in editable mode:
 ```bash
 pip3 install -e .
 ```